Late Victorian oval yellowwood table with two levels - antique

 Late Victorian satin oval table with two tiers decorated with inlaid sunbursts and a solid gallery with turned finials, standing on slender, inlaid legs, all in wonderful original condition throughout.

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy and interesting are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning irregularly developed pearl—was highly representative furniture designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these pieces.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to exude splendor and play a significant role in luxury interiors.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, strong bases, and reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details